Traefik Reverse Proxy - Self-Host HTTPS Web Services

 - ./volumes/bitwarden:/data

-With Traefik, it's not mandatory to expose *ports via Docker as long as Traefik is in the same Docker network as the containers, as shown in the example above (ports are commented with #).
+With Traefik, it is not necessary to *expose ports via Docker, as long as Traefik is in the same Docker network as the containers.
+That's why they are commented out with # in the example above.

-Example: LAN Website (in this case, the ei23 Dashboard)
+Example: Website in LAN (in this case the ei23 Dashboard)

 labels: